lililill/apollo-otherDB/docs/en/deployment/distributed-deployment-guide.md

 > Ensure that the app.id of the configuration in the application is in the correct case when caching is enabled, otherwise it will not fetch the correct configuration

+> `config-service.cache.enabled` configuration adjustment requires a restart of the config service to take effect

 ### 3.2.4 `item.key.length.limit`- Maximum length limit for configuration item key

 The default configuration is 128.